vitoke/aston/README.md

 - `key`: specifies the key for which the instance can be retrieved, can be any type
 - `args`: specifies an array of arguments to be passed to the creation function or class constructor
-- `passAston`: when true and `multi` is a function, it's owning Aston instance will be passed as first parameter
+- `supplyAston`: when true and `multi` is a function, it's owning Aston instance will be passed as first parameter

 If the value is a class, and no key is specified, Aston will assume the key is the class constructor.